 A Florida driver was arrested during an early-morning traffic stop after being clocked at 120 miles per hour on Interstate 4 and telling a state trooper he believed the patrol car was racing him.

-The incident occurred around 2:20 a.m. in Seminole County, where a Florida Highway Patrol trooper stopped a Honda Civic traveling nearly double the posted 65 mph speed limit.
-According to the patrol report, the trooper was driving a clearly marked police vehicle when the speeding occurred.
+The stop happened around 2:20 a.m. in Seminole County, where a Florida Highway Patrol trooper pulled over a Honda Civic traveling nearly double the posted 65 mph speed limit.
+According to the patrol report, the trooper was driving a clearly marked patrol vehicle at the time.

-Dashcam footage from the stop shows the trooper approaching the passenger side of the car and requesting identification.
-During the encounter, the driver attempted to explain his behavior by claiming he believed the patrol car was engaged in a race with him, despite the fact that he had passed the trooper at a high rate of speed.
+Dashcam footage from the stop shows the trooper approaching the passenger side of the car and asking for identification.
+During the encounter, the driver tried to explain his speed by claiming he thought the patrol car was racing him — despite the fact that he was the one who’d blown past the trooper at high speed.

 Overnight near #LakeMary, our trooper clocked a Honda Civic going 116 mph in a 65 mph zone on I-4.
 The driver, a 25-year-old male from Longwood, was arrested under Florida’s #SuperSpeeder law.
 He was headed straight to jail instead of wherever he thought he was going. #SlowDown! pic.twitter.com/uFG6jxzerC